oferei/json-gate/README.md

 * Schema dependency - a schema.
 The instance object must be valid against the schema.
 Example: `dependencies: { 'cuba-libre': { properties: { glass: { format: 'highball', required: true }}}}`
-Means that if an instance has a property 'cuba-libre', it must also have a property 'glass', which has a 'highball' format.
+Means that if an instance has a property 'cuba-libre', it must also have a property 'glass' with a 'highball' format.

 Not supported yet.